105 – Nipissing University

 - Resumé of Volunteer and Work Experience; and

 - 1 academic and 1 personal/professional reference.

 More information can be found in the Bachelor of Social Work Professional Years Supplemental Application Package.
-Applicants must apply by February 1, 2018, and Nipissing University must receive applications and all supporting documentation by 4:30 pm on February 6, 2018.
+You must apply by February 1, 2020, and Nipissing University must receive applications and all your supporting documentation by 4:30 pm on February 6, 2020.